-Adjustments to the Standard Teaching: Scholarship: Service Model scientists and tenure track faculty to support their continued professional advancement.
-Advising FTE may not be bought out.
+Adjustments to the Standard Teaching: Scholarship: Service Model

 As a faculty member's career progresses, adjustments to the initial 40:40:20 (TT Faculty) or 96:0:4 (Lecturers) or 0:95:5 (Research Faculty) effort allocation model may be warranted.
 Changes in FTE allocation may be requested or suggested for individual faculty.
 Consideration will be on a case-by-case basis during Annual Review and Workload discussions each year.